sigasi/sigasi_insights/content/manual/libraries.md

 We will also present some use case about how to set up libraries with Sigasi Studio to organize your projects.

-# Examining the library configuration {: #libraries-examine}
+# Examining the library configuration

-You can examine the library configuration in the [/manual/views#libraries] and in the [/manual/views#explorer] view.
+You can examine the library configuration in the [Libraries View](/manual/views#libraries-view) and in the [Project Explorer](/manual/views#project-explorer-view) view.
 The Libraries view shows how *design units* are mapped.
 The Project Explorer view show how VHDL or SystemVerilog *files* are mapped.